lyteword/chspurgeon-tod/volume-6/psalm-120.md

 **Verse 3.**

-1\.What the reviler does for others.
+1\.
+What the reviler does for others.

-2\.What he does to himself.
+2\.
+What he does to himself.

-3\.What God will do with him.
+3\.
+What God will do with him.

 **Verse 4.** The nature of slander and the punishment of slander.

 **Verse 4.**

-1\.The tongue is sharper than an arrow.
+1\.
+The tongue is sharper than an arrow.

 (a) It is shot in private.